apache/nuttx/configs/sam4e-ek/README.txt

        the system logging device:

            File Systems -> Advanced SYSLOG Features
-             CONFIG_SYSLOG=y               : Enable output to syslog, not console CONFIG_SYSLOG_CHAR=y          : Use a character device for system logging CONFIG_SYSLOG_DEVPATH="/dev/ttyS0" : UART0 will be /dev/ttyS0
+             CONFIG_SYSLOG_CHAR=y          : Use a character device for system logging CONFIG_SYSLOG_DEVPATH="/dev/ttyS0" : UART0 will be /dev/ttyS0